Blog

 Healthcare

 Predictive models can help healthcare institutions better understand their patients and prepare for the future.
 For example, AI can consider seasonal trends for illnesses such as flu to predict when outbreaks can happen.
-This can help with resource allocation, such as preventing how many beds and medical staff should be available.
+This also extends to emergency services, where EMS management software leverages predictive analytics to improve response planning and patient care coordination.
+It can help with resource allocation, such as preventing how many beds and medical staff should be available.
 Ultimately, healthcare institutions can reduce wait times and improve patient outcomes.

 Finance